 A. Estimate the change in the frequency of the targeted behavior expected from the proposed rules.

-The rule changes should create more consistency in the hearing process for applicants and licensees.
-The matters come up on a daily basis.
+The rule changes should change or create more consistency in the marketing, sale, development, and research around products.
+This consistency will affect matters daily.

 B. Describe the difference between current behavior/practice and desired behavior/practice.